Skip to main content

 Operation propagation within blocks

-Blocks contain arbtirary operations chosen by the block producer.
+Blocks contain arbitrary operations chosen by the block producer.
 Block retrieval in Massa makes use of the propagation caches to only ask for operations that are not already known by the current peer.
 This effectively avoids re-doing operation propagation and legality checks for block operations that have already propagated by themselves previously.

 When a block is received, if any of the following happen the block is rejected (and its senders are banned):